appserver-io/appserver/_docs/installation.md

 > Runs and tested on Windows 7 (32-bit) and higher.

-As we deliver the Windows appserver as a .jar file, you can [download]({{"/get-started/downloads.html#win" | prepend: site.baseurl }}), a installed Java Runtime Environment (or JDK that is) is a vital requirement for using it.
-If the JRE/JDK is not installed you have to do so first.
+As we deliver the Windows appserver as a .jar file for [download]({{"/get-started/downloads.html#win" | prepend: site.baseurl }}), an installed Java Runtime Environment (or JDK) is a requirement for using it.
+In case the JRE/JDK is not installed, you have to do so first.
 You might get it from [Oracle's download page](<http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html>).
-If this requirement is met you can start the installation by simply double-clicking the .jar archive.
+If this requirement is met, you can start the installation by simply double-clicking the .jar archive.

 ## Debian